RaymondTana/RaymondTana.github.io/math/pages/undergraduate.md

 nav_exclude: true
 ---

-I received bachelors of sciences in both Physics and Mathematics as an undergraduate at Penn State, with honors in Mathematics through the Schreyer Honors College.
+I received Bachelors of Science in both Mathematics and Physics as an undergraduate student at Penn State University, with honors in Mathematics through the Schreyer Honors College.

 ## MASS Program